 I dress based on my moods— but based on the mood I WANT to feel.
 I dress up most when I am sleepy, sick, or on my period because I need an extra boost of self-confident.
 I put effort into my outfits on test days because I want to feel awake and sharp.
-If I want to feel sexy while going out, I dress sexy even if I don’t feel it right away— but it always kicks in once I spent a little while in my clothes!posted over 5 years ago
+If I want to feel sexy while going out, I dress sexy even if I don’t feel it right away— but it always kicks in once I spent a little while in my clothes!posted about 7 years ago

 I def. agree with you, lacyromo!
 What you wear does dictate how you feel!
 For example, if you wear sweats with a T-shirt, you feel lazy and tired (at least thats how I feel).
 If I dress up, I feel somewhat productive and confident!
 And then if I pick out a miniskirt & some boots to wear to go out, I feel sexy.
 I have a philosophy:: If you feel down or tired, dress up!
-It will make you feel 10x happier and more confident! :)))posted over 5 years ago
+It will make you feel 10x happier and more confident! :)))posted about 7 years ago

 I certainly would say that what I’m wearing even effects the way I hold myself or move!
 If I wear a dress that could possibly blow up in a gust of wind I get all fretful about that happening.
 However, I dress how I want to feel.
 If I’m going to a club, even if I don’t feel confident, I’ll wear confident clothing, hoping that by some jolt of awesomeness that I instantly transform into a sleek confident person.
-Sometimes it helps, too!posted over 5 years ago
+Sometimes it helps, too!posted about 7 years ago

 I also agree that clothes dictate feelings, for the most part.
 I know when I’m in a really good mood, or trying to put myself in a good mood I’ll wear an outfit that I think accentuates my best features, or makes me feel fly as hell, lol.
-And when I’m just like whatever, I’ll put on something comfortable and that I would also classify as stylish like jeans, and an interesting top, or flowy layers.posted over 5 years ago
+And when I’m just like whatever, I’ll put on something comfortable and that I would also classify as stylish like jeans, and an interesting top, or flowy layers.posted about 7 years ago